bradzacher/eslint-plugin-typescript/docs/rules/adjacent-overload-signatures.md

 ## When Not To Use It

-If you don't care about the general structure of code or grouping related items, then you will not need this rule.
+If you don't care about the general structure of the code, then you will not need this rule.

 ## Compatibility